MicrosoftDocs/sdk-api/sdk-api-src/content/appmgmt/ns-appmgmt-_appcategoryinfo.md

 ### -field Locale

-This member is unused.
+Type: <b>LCID</b>

+Unused.

 ### -field pszDescription

-The user-friendly name of the category.
+Type: <b>LPWSTR</b>

+A pointer to a string containing the display name of the category.
+This string displays in the <b>Category</b> list in Add/Remove Programs.
+This string buffer must be allocated using <a href="https://msdn.microsoft.com/c4cb588d-9482-4f90-a92e-75b604540d5c">CoTaskMemAlloc</a> and freed using <a href="https://msdn.microsoft.com/3d0af12e-fc74-4ef7-b2dd-e9da5d0483c7">CoTaskMemFree</a>.

 ### -field AppCategoryId

+Type: <b>GUID</b>

-The GUID identifier for this category.
+A GUID identifying the application category.

 ## -see-also